 The pathophysiology of obstructive sleep apnea and central sleep apnea overlap considerably.
 During normal inspiration, neuronal discharge to the diaphragm and dilator muscles of the pharynx increases.
 Failure to achieve pharyngeal dilatation in the presence of diaphragmatic contraction results in an obstructive apnea.
 If the diaphragmatic contractions are diminished, a central sleep apnea occurs.
 The hypopharynx may or may not be open during a central apnea.
 Studies have shown considerable narrowing of the hypopharynx during a central apneic event.
 If the hypopharynx is closed during central apnea and diaphragmatic activity resumes before pharyngeal dilator muscle tone is restored, a mixed apnea results.

-Users browsing this forum: Chilehead and 27 guests
+Users browsing this forum: Rob K and 19 guests